jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <AddResult>4444</AddResult>
 ...
 ```
-As the `calculator` service doesn't check the `<Username>` and `<Password>` values open the Kong Log and look for `XSLT transformation, END` debug and see the transformation applied by using the referenced values in the Vault.
+As the `calculator` service doesn't check the `<Username>` and `<Password>` values open the Kong Log and look for `XSLT transformation, END` debug and see the transformation applied by using the Vault referenced values.
 The expected result is:
 - `<Username>` value is transformed to `KongUser` referenced in the Vault
 - `<Password>` value is transformed to `KongP@sswOrd!` referenced in the Vault